 .

 Spotted these two same-named gentlemen on e-bay this morning.
 One photographed in 1875, the other in 1886 ... from a family collection or album undoubtedly.
 It was quite a family, too ...
 William Baily (b 1771) of Frome Selwood, Somerset, maltster, is the relevant one among many William Bailys of that time and place.
-He married an Ann Shore (b Corsley, Wilts) and the middle name 'Shore' appeared for generations thereafter as a middle name among their descendants, until the inevitable happened and on more pretentious than the rest hyphenated it.
+He married an Ann Shore (b Corsley, Wilts) and the middle name 'Shore' appeared for generations thereafter as a middle name among their descendants, until the inevitable happened and one more pretentious than the rest hyphenated it.
 'Maltster' may have been William's main occupation, but the associate businesses of farming and beer-selling/inn-keeping were never far distant.
 Here is an advertisement from 1815.

 Eggford Farm, eh?
 The former home of writer Elizabeth Singer Rowe, and at some stage, apparently, in possession of the Shore family.